The Scientia Education Experience (SEE) shapes the total learning experiences of UNSW students aligned with the educational aims of the UNSW2025.

 - Courses co-designed with industry

 - Students as Partners

-Students and staff will have opportunities to engage in scholarly dialogue and give feedback on their experiences and receive feedback on their teaching and will have a responsibility to act on that feedback.
+Students and staff will engage in scholarly dialogue and give feedback on their experiences.
+Lecturers will receive feedback on their teaching and will have a responsibility to act on that feedback.